 Clayton M. Christensen

-But that's obvious you might say.
-How can JTBD be of use?
+But that's obvious, you might say.
+So how can JTBD be of use?

 The main reason for using JTBD is that they shift your focus from segmenting your audience to what your users need to do.
-A 28-year-old office clerk buys a fancy laptop not because he's 28 or he's an office clerk, but simply because he wants to play a new video game that came out last week.
+For example, a 28-year-old office clerk buys a fancy laptop not because he's 28 or he's an office clerk but simply because he wants to play a new video game that came out last week.
 That's the job he wants to get done.

 Shifting your focus to the job instead of demographic data might bring a load of insights and ideas for innovation.
 Take McDonald's as an example.
-Once they wanted to boost milkshake sales so they hired Christensen Clayton to help them do this.
-The company knew their target audience inside and out.
-They kept inventing new recipes and did many focus-groups.
+Once, they wanted to boost milkshake sales, so they hired Christensen Clayton to help them do this.
+The company knew its target audience inside and out.
+They kept inventing new recipes and did many focus groups.
 But sales wouldn't grow.
-After multiple interviews they finally got it.
+After multiple interviews, they finally got it.

 Concentrating on the job people want to accomplish is the way to go if you want to create a successful product.
 But this wasn't the only McDonald's insight.